morinted/schedule-generator/README.md

 6. Enjoy your newly-generated calendar!
 Notice that the section, course code, course name, professor, and location are included in the events.

 We don't account for holidays, so make sure you don't come to school during Study Week!

+### Hosting a Server

+To host a server, you need to have the [ServerConsole.jar](https://github.com/morinted/schedule-generator/blob/master/schedule-generator/executable/Schedule-Generator.jar) in a directory with [/ca/uottawa/schedule/courseCodes.csv](https://github.com/morinted/schedule-generator/tree/master/schedule-generator/ca/uottawa/schedule).

+To launch, you use the command: `java -jar ServerConsole.jar [port]`

+Where [port] is the port to host on.
+If omitted, the default of 5555 will apply.

+The server will create a server.stat file when schedules are generated that keeps track of how many users connect and schedules are generated.

+### Connecting to Different Server or Port

+ClientGUI and ClientConsole can take several launch commands.
+In this example, the UI will be named `schedule-generator.jar`.
+It applies for both GUI and Console.

+In the working directory of the jar file, run `java -jar schedule-generator.jar [host] [port]`

+Both optional, host lets you specify a server to connect to.
+The default is home.tedmor.in.

+Port lets you specify the port to connect on, the default if omitted is 5555.

 ## Dependencies